straker/html-tagged-template/README.md

 createElement('input', {type: 'number', min: 0, max: 99, name: 'number', id: 'number', className: 'number-input', disabled: true, inside: document.body});
 ```

 However, this solution suffers from a few problems.
 First, it tends to combine content attributes (HTML attributes such as `id` or `name`) with IDL attributes (JavaScript properties such as `textContent` or `className`) which can lead to developer confusion as they don't know which attribute to use or how.
-For example, `class` is a reserved word in JavaScript and couldn't be used as a property name unless it was always quoted.
+For example, `class` is a reserved word in JavaScript and couldn't be used as a property name, even though it is a content attribute, unless it was always quoted.
 It also tends to add helper attributes (such as `contents`) which add to the confusion.

 Second, it adds verbosity and complexity to the creation of nested nodes that provide only a slightly better interface to DOM creation than the standard `createElement` and `appendChild` methods.
 Since developers already use `innerHTML` to avoid these methods, it would seem unlikely that they would give up the convenience of `innerHTML` for a more complex and verbose solution.